budaraju/send-it-in-an-email/README.md

 Sending an email to new users created by Admin.

-#Randomly produce a secret key, at that point send a watchword reset email to the client.
+#Randomly produce a secret key, at that point send a Password reset email to the client.